MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ```

 ### -OneWinNativeOutlookEnabled
-This parameter is available in Exchange Server 2010 or later.
+This parameter is available only in the cloud-based service.

 The OneWinNativeOutlookEnabled parameter controls the availability of the new Outlook for Windows app.
 Valid values are: